Complex and Adaptive Dynamical Systems: A Primer: Mutations and Fitness in a Static Environment

-\underline{\bf Stochastic evolution}\\ The evolutionary process can then be modeled as a three-stage sto\-chas\-tic process: \begin{enumerate} \item \underline{\sl Reproduction}\\ The individual $\alpha$ at generation $t$ is the offspring of an individual $\alpha'$ living at generation $t-1$.
+\runinhead{Stochastic Evolution} The evolutionary process can then be modeled as a three-stage sto\-chas\-tic process: \begin{enumerate} \item {Reproduction}: The individual $\alpha$ at generation $t$ is the offspring of an individual $\alpha'$ living at generation $t-1$.
 Reproduction is thus represented as a stochastic map

-where $G_t(\alpha)$ is the parent of the individual $\alpha$, and is chosen at random among the $M$ individuals living at generation $t-1$. \item \underline{\sl Mutation}\\ The genomes of the offsprings differ from the respective genomes of their parents through random changes. \item \underline{\sl Selection}\\ The number of surviving offsprings of each individual depends on its genome, it is proportional to its `fitness', which is a functional of the genome. \end{enumerate}
+where $G_t(\alpha)$ is the parent of the individual $\alpha$, and is chosen at random among the $M$ individuals living at generation $t-1$. \item {Mutation}: The genomes of the {offspring} differ from the respective genomes of their parents through random changes. \item {Selection}: The number of surviving {offspring} of each individual depends on its genome{;} it is proportional to its \qut{fitness}, which is a functional of the genome. \end{enumerate} \runinhead{Point Mutations and Mutation Rate} Here we consider mostly independent point mutations, namely that every element of the genome is modified independently of the other elements,